How-tos Overview

 activated.
 This object is available to Process

-property.
-It is available to Task instances by querying the triggering ActivationEvent. - priority
+instances as the ActivationDataproperty.
+It is available to Task instances by querying the triggering ActivationEvent.

 - The priority of the Task.
 This value is used to order task execution when two or more tasks occur at the exact same time.
 Higher values indicate higher priority.
 The default task priority is zero (0).